ashleychontos/pySYD/docs/setup.rst

 ``pySYD`` setup
 ################

+The ``pySYD`` package comes with a convenient setup feature (accessed via :ref:`pysyd.pipeline.setup<library/pipeline>`) which can be ran from the command line in a single step.

+We ***strongly encourage*** you to run this step regardless of how you intend to use the software because it:

+- downloads data for three example stars
+- provides the example [optional] input files to use with the software *and*
+- sets up the recommended local directory structure

-Now that you've created a local pysyd directory, all you have to do now is jump into that directory and run the one liner:
+The only thing you need to do from your end is initiate the command -- which now that you've created a local pysyd directory -- all you have to donown is jump into that directory and run the following command:

 .. code-block::

-    cd ~/path/to/local/pysyd/directory
     pysyd setup

+and let ``pySYD`` do the rest of the work for you.

-As alluded to before, this step will create some relative directory structure that might be useful to know.
-So instead, run it with the :term:`--verbose<-v, --verbose>` command so you can see what is being downloaded and where it is being downloaded from.
+Actually since this step will create a relative directory structure that might be useful to know, let's run the above command again but this time with the :term:`verbose output<-v, --verbose>` so you can see what's being downloaded.

 ::